TosbackCgusBridge-Bot/CGUs-versions/Weebly/Privacy Policy.md

 *   Help determine which users have access privileges to certain content, services, or resources that we offer.
 *   Monitor and prevent fraud and abuse.

-Marketing Emails.
+Marketing Emails / Weebly Phone Calls.
 When you sign-up for our Service, you may choose to agree to receive marketing communications from us.
-To the extent you have not already done so during sign-up, you may select not to receive from Weebly or any of our partners certain emails related to marketing, promotions, sweepstakes, contests, or newsletters by following the unsubscribe instructions included in these emails or by unsubscribing here.
+To the extent you have not already done so during sign-up, you may select not to receive from Weebly or any of our partners certain emails, or Weebly phone calls, related to marketing, promotions, sweepstakes, contests, or newsletters by following the unsubscribe instructions included in these emails or by unsubscribing here, or by requesting to be put on our do-not-call list when contacted by phone.

 User Site Membership/Registration.
 When you register, or are invited to register, as a member of a website operated by one of our Pro or Business account users, we store and use your information solely to provide administrative services in support of our member feature (such as account set-up and password reset).
 Please contact the site operator directly to have your registration information removed.